ouster-lidar/ouster-sdk/docs/installation.rst

 .. note::

-    While the optional examples component is not required for ouster-sdk, we recommend installing it so you can run the various examples and Ouster's ``simple-viz`` Visualizer, which will enable you to easily confirm a successful installation visually on recorded data, as outlined below.
+    While the optional examples component is not required for ouster-sdk, we recommend installing it so you can run the various :doc:`examples </python/examples/index>`.

 To check that you've successfully installed the latest version of the Ouster Python SDK, run the